 Although the equinox happens at the same instant for everyone worldwide, the clock time for the equinox varies by time zone.
-In the U.S., the equinox will come on September 22, at 4:44 p.m.
-EDT, 3:44 p.m.
-CDT, 2:44 p.m.
-MDT or 1:44 a.m.
+In the U.S., the local clock time for the September 23 equinox will be 4:21 a.m.
+EDT, 3:21 a.m.
+CDT, 2:21 a.m.
+MDT or 1:21 a.m.
 PDT.

-On the day of the equinox, the sun rises due east and sets due west all over the world, with everyone worldwide receiving the same amount of day and night.
-By October, however, that’ll change dramatically.
+When October comes rolling around that’ll change dramatically.
 By then, the sun will rise noticeably south of due east and will set noticeably south of due west.
 That’ll mean shorter days and longer nights for the Northern Hemisphere, yet longer days and shorter nights in the Southern Hemisphere.

-After the equinox, the sun and the migrating birds will continue to travel southward to the warmer climes.
-Watch today, on September 22, as the sun rises due east and sets due west on the great day of the equinox.
+How to celebrate?
+Try to watch as the sun rises due east and sets due west on the great day of the equinox.

 Day and night sides of Earth at instant of September 2015 equinox